-After a long-lasting freeze in the six-party talks on the North Korean nuclear programme, a Kremlin official said Pyongyang was ready to impose a moratorium on nuclear testing and processing if the discussions resume.
+After a long-lasting freeze in six-party talks on the North Korean nuclear programme, a Kremlin official said Pyongyang was ready to impose a moratorium on nuclear testing and processing if the discussions resume.

-But South Korea insists that its neighbour must first suspend its atomic activities.
 Pyongyang stormed out of the six-party negotiations in April 2009 and conducted its second nuclear test a month later.

 Kim earlier swept up to the meeting at the Sosnovy Bor (Pine Forest) garrison outside Ulan-Ude in a 1990s black Mercedes with no number plates.